Minimally invasive spine surgery: Specific procedures

-Small or ultra-small endoscopic discectomy (called Nano Endoscopic Discectomy or Endoscopic Transforaminal Lumbar Discectomy and Reconfiguration) does not have bone removal, like laminectomy or laminotomy.
-These procedures do not cause post-laminectomy syndrome (Failed back syndrome).
+Small or ultra-small endoscopic discectomy (nano-endoscopic discectomy, or endoscopic transforaminal lumbar discectomy and reconfiguration) does not have bone removal, like laminectomy or laminotomy.
+These procedures do not cause post-laminectomy syndrome (failed back syndrome).

 Risks and benefits

 Risks include damage to nerves or muscles, a cerebrospinal fluid leak, and typical surgical risks, such as infection or a failure to resolve the condition that prompted the surgery.

 Claims are made that the larger style of MISS has better outcomes than open surgery with respect to fewer complications and shorter hospital stays, but data supporting those claims is non-conclusive.